Communication-Efficient Triangle Counting under Local Differential Privacy: Preliminaries

 \end{definition} For example, a local randomizer $\calR_i$ that applies Warner's RR (Randomized Response) \cite{Warner_JASA65}, which flips 0/1 with probability $\frac{1}{e^\epsilon + 1}$, to each bit of $\bma_i$ provides $\epsilon$-edge LDP.

-When the parameter (a.k.a. privacy budget) $\epsilon$ is small (e.g., $\epsilon \leq 1$~\cite{DP_Li}), each bit is strongly protected by edge LDP.
+The parameter $\epsilon$ is called the privacy budget.
+When $\epsilon$ is small (e.g., $\epsilon \leq 1$~\cite{DP_Li}), each bit is strongly protected by edge LDP.
 Edge LDP can also be used to hide \textit{multiple bits} -- by group privacy~\cite{DP}, two neighbor lists $\bma_i, \bma'_i \in \{0,1\}^n$ that differ in $k \in \nats$ bits are indistinguishable up to the factor $k\epsilon$.

 Edge LDP is useful for protecting a neighbor list $\bma_i$ of each user $v_i$.
 For example, a user in Facebook can change her setting so that anyone (except for the central server) cannot see her friend list $\bma_i$.
 Edge LDP hides $\bma_i$ even from the server.